top of page

 On the contrary, once you’ve done some self-reflection, you’re better equipped to set boundaries and communicate your needs to others.

 Lena learned to calmly tell her brother that his jokes hurt her feelings.
-She also felt calmer and less defensive in conversations with her mother, which led to less reactivity in her mother herself.
+She also felt more comfortable and less defensive in conversations with her mother, which led to less reactivity in her mother herself.
 She was able to openly share some of her own feelings with her father, without being hurt by his seeming emotional distance.

 These changes aren't immediate, and they do not always yield perfect results.